wzychla/Guess6/readme.md

 # Notable features

-There main component, `App`, basically renders the `Keyboard` and a list of candidate word, where each candidate is an instance of the `WordMatch` component.
+The main component, `App`, basically renders the `Keyboard` and a list of candidate words, where each candidate is rendered as an instance of the `WordMatch` component (responsible for correct coloring of letters).

 The two, `App` and `Keyboard`, talk to each other - the `App` renders the `Keyboard` but `Keyboard` sends back whatever user accepts as their input.
 The two-way communication between components can be implemented in various ways in React, in particular